 - ¼ Cup Parmesan – freshly grated, plus more for serving

-- 1 ¼ Cup – freshly shredded Mozzarella Cheese
+- 1 ¼ Cup Mozzarella Cheese – freshly shredded

-For Serving: Balsamic Vinegar, Toasted Artisan Bread, Fresh Thyme
+- Optional Serving Suggestions: Balsamic Vinegar, Toasted Artisan Bread, Fresh Thyme

 Instructions